-6.2 Average Dissipated Energy
+7.2 Average dissipated energy

-Figure 10 illustrates the relationship between the average dissipated energy during network operation and the number of source nodes at which data traffic is generated.
-As an overall trend it can be seen that the averaged dissipated energy by the sensor nodes in all routing schemes has an increases with the number of source nodes.
+Fig. 10 illustrates the relationship between the average dissipated energy during network operation and the number of source nodes at which data traffic is generated.
+As an overall trend, it can be seen that the average dissipated energy by the sensor nodes in all routing schemes increases with the number of source nodes.

 Compared with MultihopLQI, the proposed routing scheme performs favourably with energy consumption increasing linearly with the number of source nodes.
 In contrast, MultihopLQI dissipates more energy for the same number of source nodes and the energy dissipation increases considerably as the number of generating nodes grows.
 This suggests that our scheme is capable of supporting larger WSN than MultihopLQI.